 Just like a child support order, the petitioning party must show a material change of circumstances to obtain a modification for a current child custody or visitation order.
 Common examples include health issues (whether suffered by the child or the custodial parent), relocation (i.e. the custodial parent moves to another county or state), remarriage, schedule changes at work, and the custodial parent develops an addiction or abuses the children.

 Our Annapolis lawyers can help you draft a petition which shows that a material change in circumstances is evident and the modified order also serves the best interests of the child.
 Remember, if you disobey the current order, not only will it negatively affect your modification proposal, but it may result in further legal consequences.
-Do not hesitate to let us help you immediately.
+Do not hesitate to let us help you with a Maryland child custody or child support modification order immediately.